What Materials Are My Walls Made Of? - Surewise

 There are also non-standard bricks, which may be more expensive than standard bricks and which may require different construction methods.

-Standard home insurance applies, unless non-standard bricks and/or frames are used.
+Standard home insurance applies unless non-standard bricks and/or frames are used.
 In this case, insurers may assess the material and adjust costs accordingly.

 Stone

 Different types of stone are used in the construction process, including sandstone, granite, limestone, and flint.
-Sandstone and limestone are most commonly used, but it often depends on factors such as quality of local sources, weather resistance, and workability.
+Sandstone and limestone are most commonly used, but it often depends on factors such as the quality of local sources, weather resistance, and workability.
 Historically, stone was a much more common building material.

 It’s best to use a specialist in masonry construction to ensure the integrity and structural strength of the building.
 This, and the weight and limited accessibility can drive up building and insurance costs.
 However, given their strength, they are less likely to suffer extensive damage should a natural disaster occur.